Mindera/Lodge/README.md

-# Kronstadt
+# Lodge
-A library for Kotlin Multiplatform
+A logging library for Kotlin Multiplatform